container-tools/kind-action/README.md

   create-cluster:
     runs-on: ubuntu-latest
     steps:
-      - name: Create k8s KinD Cluster
+      - name: Kubernetes KinD Cluster
-        uses: container-tools/kind-action@v1.0.0
+        uses: container-tools/kind-action@v1
-        with:
-          registry: true
 ```

 This uses [@container-tools/kind-action](https://www.github.com/container-tools/kind-action) GitHub Action to spin up a [KinD](https://kind.sigs.k8s.io/) Kubernetes cluster on every Pull Request.

-The `registry: true` option also enables a container registry on `kind-registry:5000` on both the host and the cluster.
+A container registry will be created with address `kind-registry:5000` on both the host and the cluster.
 The registry address is stored in the `KIND_REGISTRY` environment variable, also for the subsequent steps.

 ## Credits